Python-PyQt/PyQt6-Docs/descriptions/QtCore/QAbstractTableModel-c.rst

 .. sip:class-description::
     :status: todo
     :brief: Abstract model that can be subclassed to create table models
-    :digest: 42170173b6e0d46af45fe31688389f87
+    :digest: 59c6b837696dbc2100a2d2561d8ced03

 The :sip:ref:`~PyQt6.QtCore.QAbstractTableModel` class provides an abstract model that can be subclassed to create table models.

 :sip:ref:`~PyQt6.QtCore.QAbstractTableModel` provides a standard interface for models that represent their data as a two-dimensional array of items.
 It is not used directly, but must be subclassed.

-Since the model provides a more specialized interface than :sip:ref:`~PyQt6.QtCore.QAbstractItemModel`, it is not suitable for use with tree views, although it can be used to provide data to a QListView.
+Since the model provides a more specialized interface than :sip:ref:`~PyQt6.QtCore.QAbstractItemModel`, it is not suitable for use with tree views, although it can be used to provide data to a :sip:ref:`~PyQt6.QtWidgets.QListView`.
 If you need to represent a simple list of items, and only need a model to contain a single column of data, subclassing the :sip:ref:`~PyQt6.QtCore.QAbstractListModel` may be more appropriate.

 The rowCount() and columnCount() functions return the dimensions of the table.
 To retrieve a model index corresponding to an item in the model, use :sip:ref:`~PyQt6.QtCore.QAbstractTableModel.index` and provide only the row and column numbers.